2 min read

 When it comes to finding the right solution to meet their organizations' needs, many people struggle initially with using the best search terms to help them zero in on what they actually need.

-To clear up some of the confusion and help steer you down the right path, we'll explain the differences between each of these terms and what that means for your search.
+To clear up some of the confusion and help steer you down the right path, we'll explain the differences between these terms and what that means for your search.

 While surveys and polls are typically less formal methods of getting input or a consensus from a group, we define voting as a formal decision-making process that has specific rules and procedures in place to determine a clear outcome.